Pranav-MSK/text-summarizer/README.md

 2. Paste or type the text you want summarized
 3. Click **Summarize**
 4. View the summary below and click **Copy Summary** if needed
+5. or click the deployed link to preview its working

 ---